konveyor/konveyor.github.io/content/Pelorus/installation.md

     * A `Grafana` instance
     * A `ServiceMonitor` instance for scraping the Pelorus exporters
     * A `GrafanaDatasource` pointing to Prometheus
     * A set of `GrafanaDashboards`.
-See the [dashboards documentation](https://pelorus.readthedocs.io/en/latest/Dashboards/) for more details.
+See [Dashboards](https://pelorus.readthedocs.io/en/latest/Dashboards/) for more details.
 * The following exporters:Deploy Time

 Additional configuration is required to deploy other exporters.

-See the [Configuration Guide](https://pelorus.readthedocs.io/en/latest/Configuration/) for more information on exporters.
+See [Configuration](https://pelorus.readthedocs.io/en/latest/Configuration/) for more information on exporters.

 ## Customizing Pelorus
 See [Configuring the Pelorus Stack](https://pelorus.readthedocs.io/en/latest/Configuration/) for a complete list of possible configuration items.
 The following sections describe the most commonly supported Pelorus deployment customizations.